Ruy López de Villalobos: Philippine expedition

 According to Spate, Villalobos's crew included the pilot Juan Gaetan, credited by La Perouse for the discovery of Hawaii.
 Gaetan's voyage was described in similar terms in 1753 with the same sequence of islands and no identification of any others known by the time of the account.
 In 1825, the Portuguese geographer Casado Giraldes stated that the "Sandwich Islands"—i.e. the Hawaiian Islands—were discovered by Gaetan in 1542 and did not even mention James Cook.

 From 6–23 January 1543, the galley San Cristóbal—now piloted by De Mafra—was separated from the other ships after a severe storm.
 It eventually reached the island of Mazaua, where Magellan had anchored in 1521.
-The area has since been identified as Limasawa in southern Leyte.
-Its history was subsequently recorded in 1667 by the Jesuit priest Francisco Combés.

-Although he was attempting to reach Cebu, López de Villalobos ignored the advice of his pilot to lead the ships north of Mindanao.
-Instead, on February 2, the fleet reached northeastern Mindanao, exposed to the weather coming from the open ocean and separated from any Chinese or Malay traders.
+Although he was attempting to reach Cebu, Villalobos ignored the advice of his pilot to lead the ships north of Mindanao.
+Instead, on 2 February, the fleet reached northeastern Mindanao, exposed to the weather coming from the open ocean and separated from any Chinese or Malay traders.
 Stuck in place, they repaired their ships after the voyage.
-Bernardo de la Torre or López de Villalobos named Mindanao Cesarea Karoli (Caesarea Caroli) in honor of the Habsburg emperor Charles V, who was also king of Spain as Carlos I. The fleet stayed there for 32 days while suffering extreme hunger and attempting to find supplies.
-They resorted to eating grubs, unknown plants, land crabs that sickened the crew, and a phosphorescent gray lizard which killed most of those who ate it.
-Villalobos ordered his men to plant corn but it failed.
-On March 31, the fleet left for Mazaua in search of food but could not make progress due to the lack of wind.
+Bernardo de la Torre or Villalobos named Mindanao Cesarea Karoli (Caesarea Caroli) in honor of the Habsburg emperor Charles V, who was also king of Spain as Carlos I. They resorted to eating grubs, unknown plants, land crabs that sickened the crew, and a phosphorescent gray lizard which killed most of those who ate it.
 After several days, they reached Sarangani, where they lost six men while raiding a local village for supplies.
-During this period, either Bernardo de la Torre or López de Villalobos named Leyte and Samar the Philippines (Felipinas) in honor of Charles's son the crown prince Philip (later King Philip II).
+During this period, either Bernardo de la Torre or Villalobos named Leyte and Samar the Philippines (Felipinas) in honor of Charles's son the crown prince Philip (later King Philip II).

-On August 7, a Portuguese ship arrived with a letter from Jorge de Castro, governor of the Moluccas.
-De Castro demanded an explanation for the presence of the Spaniards in Portuguese territory, in response to which López de Villalobos drafted a letter dated August 9.
+On 7 August a Portuguese ship arrived with a letter from Jorge de Castro, governor of the Moluccas.
+De Castro demanded an explanation for the presence of the Spaniards in Portuguese territory, in response to which Villalobos drafted a letter dated 9 August.
 His letter repeated the Spanish claims to the islands, saying they were within the Demarcation Line of the Crown of Castile under the relevant treaties.